pereirarodrigo/pereirarodrigo/README.md

 ## 💡 Current initiatives

-🧬 Exploring the very definitions of reality itself and ascertaining how the human mind perceives that which it cannot name.
+🧬 Exploring existence via a recursive, abstract lens and ascertaining how the human mind perceives it.

 ---